Overview

 • Attention to detail

-• Design skills
+• Database skills

-• Customer service skills
+• Strong JavaScript skills

 Entry criteria

-• This is an individual competition
+• This is an individual competition.

 How it works

-Competitors who are age eligible and have achieved the benchmark score will be invited to opt into Squad UK during December 2024 for the WorldSkills 2026 Cycle, subject to the skill progressing to the international competition cycle.
+Competitors who are age eligible and have achieved the benchmark score will be invited to opt into Squad UK for the WorldSkills 2028 cycle, subject to the skill progressing to the international competition cycle.

 Our gallery

-Kickstart a career in Website Development
+Kickstart a career in Web Development

 Learn more about this career